 Set the mood at your party with a custom playlist.
 To appease a wide range of tastes you’ll need a large variety of music for every age group—oldies for the grandparents, retro for the parents, and the latest jams for the teens and tweens.
 Also include fun dance music in the mix, such as the Macarena or the Cha-Cha Slide, to get everyone moving.
 And don’t forget to have at least three hours of music preplanned for your family reunion—that way you can just press “play” and forget about it.

 What better way to remember your reunion than with fun favors?
 T-shirts are the classic reunion giveaways, but there are other favors to consider.
 Personalized gifts, for instance, are always a treat.
 You can give away drinking glasses marked with the family name and the date of the reunion.
 Or you can give away throw blankets or tote bags embroidered with the family name.
 You can also create a family “yearbook.”
 You’ll need to put it together months ahead of the actual reunion, but your family will get a kick out of reading each other’s most recent stories and achievements.

 Yummy recipes are absolutely necessary for a successful family reunion; fortunately, we at the Mindful Living Network have got you covered.
 Try tropical hot dogs with a mango mustard and a pineapple relish or a blueberry walnut summer salad with a blueberry vinaigrette.
-If you’re interested in reading more recipes check out these ideas.Tags: family party tips, family reunion tips, mindful living, planning family gatherings, stress free reunions
+If you’re interested in reading more recipes check out these ideas.Tags: family party tips, family reunion tips, mindfulness, planning family gatherings, stress free reunions